This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Why are the hummingbirds not drinking from my feeder?

-Hummingbirds might skip your feeder if the nectar’s spoiled, feeders are clogged, or it’s too close to predators.
+Hummingbirds might ignore your feeder if the nectar’s spoiled, the feeder’s dirty, or nearby flowers provide easier food.

 Conclusion